Tax Tips

 If you’ve ever wondered about the ins and outs of Mortgage Interest Tax Relief, you’re in the right place.
 Over the past while, there had been calls for the reintroduction of this relief, sparking debates on its potential impact.
-Well, the Budget 2024 confirmed it, the mortgage interest tax relief is back to lend a hand to nearly 160,000 homeowners across Ireland.

 But what is it, and how does it work?
 Am I entitled to the mortgage interest tax relief?
 How can I claim it?
-Well, we here at Irish Tax Rebates are here to break it down for you.
+Well, we at Irish Tax Rebates are here to break it down for you.

-What is Mortgage Interest Tax Relief?
+What Exactly is Mortgage Interest Tax Relief?

 How Much is Mortgage Interest Tax Relief?

-The amount of Mortgage Interest Tax Relief varies based on specific conditions and recent changes.
-As of the latest information, the Budget 2024 introduced a one-time tax relief of 20% on the increase in the interest paid on a mortgage between the end of 2022 and 2023, with a maximum relief capped at €1,250.
+The amount of Mortgage Interest Tax Relief is tax relief of 20% on the increase in the interest paid on a mortgage between the end of 2022 versus 2023 and 2024, with a maximum tax credit capped at €1,250 per year.

 Who Can Claim Mortgage Interest Tax Credit?